smtrd3/basic-stack/README.md

 `dotenv` -> for secrets management

+`wouter` -> for lightweigt and context free routing solution

 `mutative` -> makes state updates look cleaner and more expressive (immutability without boilerplate)

 `shortid` -> quick, user-friendly unique ID generation for cases like keys, URLs, or temporary identifiers